wultra/mobile-utility-server/docs/Mobile-Utility-Server-1.5.0.md

 DROP SEQUENCE ssl_mobile_domain_seq CASCADE;
 DROP SEQUENCE ssl_user_authority_seq CASCADE;
 DROP SEQUENCE ssl_user_seq CASCADE;

 ```

 ### Conclusion

-After executing the above SQL commands successfully, the migration process is complete.
-Ensure to verify and test the
+Upon successfully executing the provided SQL commands and scripts, the migration process is complete.
+Ensure to verify
-updated database to confirm the successful migration from version 1.4.0 to 1.5.x.
+and test the updated database to confirm the successful migration from version 1.x.x to 1.5.x.